userfront/wordpress/README.md

 [Learn more about WordPress User Roles.](https://wordpress.com/support/invite-people/user-roles/)

-If a role exists in Userfront but does not exist in WordPress, when a user logs in, the role will be created in WordPress and assigned to the user.
+If a role exists in Userfront but does not exist in WordPress, the role will be created in WordPress and assigned to the user after login or signup.

 ## Themes and Appearance